philsbln/draft-tiesel-taps-communitgrany/draft-tiesel-taps-communitgrany.md

 We also annotate the corresponding terminology used in {{I-D.trammell-taps-post-sockets}} if applicable.

-Object
+Message
 ------
-An Object is a piece of data that has a meaning for the application.
+An Message is a piece of data that has a meaning for the application.
 It is the smallest communication unit that we consider.

 {{I-D.gjessing-taps-minset}} correspondent: Message